-It has a slightly faster processor than the Acer, but the main reason it costs a bit more is the look and feel.
+It has a slightly faster processor than the Acer we showed earlier, but the main reason it costs a bit more is the look and feel.

-It is one of the few laptops that were made with the aesthetics in mind.
+It is one of the few laptops that were made with aesthetics in mind.

 I know that in my case I wouldn’t pay the price difference for a better look, but I know a lot of people would pay more for it—I know my girlfriend would.

-If you love the looks you will enjoy this beatiful laptop.
+If you love the looks you will enjoy this beautiful laptop.

 But if you don’t really care much about the style and would like the best laptop you can get for the money, go for the Acer Aspire E 15 we already talked about.